Master of Public Administration

-Full graduate status: is granted to students who have demonstrated a high quality of performance in prior academic preparation and have otherwise met university and departmental standards on the criteria listed above.
+Full graduate status: Full graduate admission is granted to students who have demonstrated a high quality of performance in prior academic preparation and have otherwise met university and departmental standards on the criteria listed above.

-Provisional Admission: may be granted to a student whose application shows reasonable potential for effective graduate work even though the applicant's record may be deficient in some area.
+Provisional Admission: Provisional admission may be granted to a student whose application shows reasonable potential for effective graduate work even though the applicant's record may be deficient in some area.
 We encourage prospective students who believe they have the skills and competencies necessary to be a successful graduate student, to consider applying for admission, and to utilize the required Personal Statement or explain their objectives and abilities.
 A decision to recommend provisional admission to The Graduate School for an applicant may be based on prior work experience, success in another academic field, completion of supplemental course work, or other criteria pertinent to academic success.
 A provisionally admitted student will be informed of any special requirements that must be met in order to be granted full graduate status.
 Upon meeting the specified requirements, recommendations of the Political Science Department, and with approval of the Dean of Graduate Education, a student on provisional status may be advanced to full graduate standing.
 Full graduate standing is usually considered only after completion of nine or more credits of satisfactory graduate work.

 Non-degree Status: Students who desire to take courses of interest but who do not wish to pursue a graduate degree, or those who have not yet been accepted into the program by the Graduate School, may enroll with non-degree graduate status.
 Graduate credits earned while in non-degree status will not automatically be applied toward graduate degree requirements if the student later applies for and is admitted into the MPA program.
 Montana State University will allow no more than nine credits of non-degree course work to apply toward a graduate degree.
 Furthermore, these credits may only be applied toward the degree if the student would have met all the criteria for admission into full graduate status at the time of entering as a non-degree student.

 The degree requirements given below are effective for students admitted to the program in the Fall Semester of 2021 or after.
 Students who began the program prior to Fall 2021 can opt into this set of requirements with the approval of their advisor or chair.
-The curriculum is structured so that full time students (those taking 9 credits per semester) should be able to graduate in two academic years.
-Students taking 6 credits per semester can graduate in three years.
+The curriculum is structured so that full time students (those taking nine credits per semester) should be able to graduate in two academic years.
+Students taking six credits per semester can graduate in three years

 The MPA degree requires completion of 36 credits.

-Students will select six elective courses that support both their intellectual interests as well as their professional and career objectives.
+Students will select five elective courses that support both their intellectual interests as well as their professional and career objectives.
 We encourage students to explore the Political Science course catalog as well as course offerings from other departments to identify potential electives.
-Elective courses will be selected in cooperation with either the MPA Director or the student's Professional Paper Chairperson.
-Pre-career students (those entering the program with fewer than two years of progressively responsible professional work experience) will be required to complete a 3 credit, 300 work-hour internship as one of the two elective courses.
-Elective courses may be taken outside the Political Science Department and may include up to three 400 level courses with the consent of the student's advisor or committee chair.
+Elective courses will be selected in cooperation with the MPA Director or the student's designated advisor.
+Pre-career students (those entering the program with fewer than two years of progressively responsible professional work experience) will be required to complete a 3 credit, 300 work-hour internship as one of the five elective courses.
+Elective courses may be taken in or outside of the Political Science Department, and may include up to three 400 level courses with the consent of the student's advisor or committee chair.

 The purpose of the comprehensive exam is to verify the student’s mastery of the general concepts derived from the course of study, the integration of those concepts across course topics and the ability to apply the material to real-world administrative problems.
 The exam covers core MPA classes PSCI 520, PSCI 551, PSCI 552, PSCI 553, PSCI 554 and PSCI 558.
 To be eligible for the comprehensive exam, students must have completed these core MPA courses, and will sit for the exam no later than the semester prior to their anticipated graduation.